-1) - Rain - Per the Standardized Rules
+1) Rain - Per the Standardized Rules

-2) - Command Paralysis - If this result occurs, the indicated player subtracts 1 from all his initiative die rolls in the Action Cycle of the current turn.
+2) Halleck Interferers / Lee is Sick - Command Paralysis - If this result occurs, the indicated player subtracts 1 from all his initiative die rolls in the Action Cycle of the current turn.
 The Confederate player wins tied initiative die rolls after the subtraction.

-3) - Richmond Garrison and roll for Beauregard - Confederate player receives the next installment from the Richmond Garrison Track.
+3) Richmond Garrison and roll for Beauregard - Confederate player receives the next installment from the Richmond Garrison Track.
 Place the unit on the southern edge of the SJW map.
 In addition, each time the Confederate player receives a Richmond Garrison unit, roll a die.
-On a roll of one, place the Beauregard leader from All Green Alike with the incoming garrison unit and from that point forward, Beauregard shall act as a corps commander for all Richmond Garrison units.
-If the Confederate player has already received all four Richmond Garrison units, this result has no effect except that the Confederate player should continue to roll for the arrival of Beauregard in which case he should be place with the southernmost on board Richmond Garrison Unit).
-In addition to be activated by Beauregard, Richmond Garrison units may participate in any activate corps leader or corps assault action with any Confederate corps leader except for Stuart.
+On a roll of one, place the Beauregard leader from All Green Alike (SJW II) with the incoming garrison unit and from that point forward, Beauregard shall act as a corps commander for all Richmond Garrison units (Treat Beauregard as a 2-4 leader not at 2/1-4 leader).
+In addition to being activated by Beauregard, Richmond Garrison units may participate in any activate corps leader or corps assault action with any Confederate corps leader except for Stuart.
+Richmond Garrison units may attach to any other CSA unit.
+If all Richmond Garrison units have been received, then treat as Raspberry Raid.